gossie/array-pipe/README.md

 ## Try it out

-Go to the [https://gossie.github.io/array-pipe-test-app](array-pipe Test application) to compare different implementations.
+Go to the [array-pipe Test application](https://gossie.github.io/array-pipe-test-app) to compare different implementations.